Is it true that the philosopher Pyatigorsky is the author of a viral text about collective responsibility?

 1. Is it true that Mikhail Zhvanetsky is the author of the essay “On the Soviet Motherland”?

-3. Did Vladimir Pozner write a text about Russia, Ukraine, Crimea and a “bald boy who wants to go down in history”?
+3. Did Vladimir Pozner write a text about Russia, Ukraine, Crimea and the “bald boy who wants to go down in history”?

 Our editors will receive the following text: